Gp32Prog66/Final-Project-Assignment-Due-Dates/README.md

 ## DefaultAssignments()
 This function views the entire default assignments and their due dates.
-This also loads onto the CurrentAssignments Function.
-This could be useful if the program doesn't currently have any assignments in the CurrentAssignments function.
+This also loads onto the <code> CurrentAssignments </code> Function.
+This could be useful if the program doesn't currently have any assignments in the <code> CurrentAssignments function </code>.
 ![](https://github.com/Gp32Prog66/Final-Project-Assignment-Due-Dates/blob/main/Screen%20Shots/Load-Default-Assignments.PNG)

 ## CurrentAssignments()
-Stores all of the Assignments that are loaded from the DefaultAssignments(), but also any other assignments that were inserted and/or deleted by the user.
+Stores all of the Assignments that are loaded from the <code> DefaultAssignments() </code>, but also any other assignments that were inserted and/or deleted by the user.
 This can be viewed any time at the main menu.

 ![Alt text](https://github.com/Gp32Prog66/Final-Project-Assignment-Due-Dates/blob/main/Screen%20Shots/Viewing-Assignments.PNG)